wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/store-mongolab-web-sites-dotnet-store-data-mongodb.md

-# Create a .NET web site on Azure with MongoDB using the MongoLab add-on
+# Create a .NET web app on Azure with MongoDB using the MongoLab add-on

   	<!-- The MongoLab workflow is not yet supported in the Preview Portal -->